Imagineer · Creator · Builder · Analyst · Storyteller · Veteran

 I write books.
 Yeah, yeah, everybody writes books now.
 But here's the difference, I ain't just writing what I read.
 I'm writing what I lived.

 Web development.
+Brand Design.
 Event planning.
 Massage therapy.
 Swing trading.
 Videography.
-Housekeeping.
-I've been in the trenches of like six different careers.
+I've been in the trenches of more than six different careers.
 Why?
 Because I'm curious.
 Because growth ain't linear.
 Because you can't help somebody find their way if you've only walked one straight line your whole life.

 That's why Project Lifescape exists.
 It's a platform for people who are tired of the cookie-cutter self-help BS.
 The "think positive and wait for magic" crowd?
 That ain't me.